mliew21396/remote-work-u3/week-8/1-intro-to-databases/README.md

 Create SQL Queries for the following:

 1. Select all data for all states.
-2. Select all data for the regions.
+2. Select all data for all regions.
 3. Select the `state_name` and `population` for all states.
 4. Select the `state_name` and `population` for all states ordered by population.
 The most populous state should be at the top.
 5. Select the `state_names` for the states in region 7.